A Cinderella Story: Christmas Wish: Plot

-The next morning, however, her stepfamily steal her dress and Deirdre burns her invitation to prevent her from going.
+The next morning, however, her stepfamily steal the dress and Deirdre burns her invitation to prevent her from going.
 Kat calls Isla about what her stepfamily did, and is informed that Dominic has invited her to come over to his home and hear her sing with his friend.
-When she does come over, Kat gets an unfriendly appreciation from Nick's friends, especially his girlfriend, Skyler, which eventually causes her to leave.
+When she does come over, Kat gets an unfriendly reception from Nick's friends, especially his girlfriend, Skyler, which eventually causes her to leave.

 On the day of the charity event, Kat catches her stepfamily in possession of her late father's snow globe.
-During the altercation to get it back, the snow globe breaks and the stepfamily leave her heartbroken.
-While sobbing, Kat's dog, Bruno, stumbles upon the invitation letter from Terrence.
-Realizing their intention of using her identity, she becomes more determined to stop them.
-To help Kat get in the event and stop the stepfamily, Isla uses her position as a dressmaker for the event's main show to help her pass as one of the elf performers.
+During the altercation to get it back, the snow globe breaks and Kat is left heartbroken.
+While she is sobbing, Bruno stumbles upon the invitation letter from Terrence.
+Realizing their intention of using her identity, she becomes determined to stop them.
+To help Kat get into the event, Isla uses her position as a dressmaker for the event's main show to help her pass as one of the elf performers.
 But before Kat can get to Terrence, she is forced to go on stage and perform, which she does poorly.
-In the middle of the performance, both Deirdea and Nick see Kat and both try to get to her.
-Skyler tries to get together with Nick, but Nick breaks up with her over Kat.
+In the middle of the performance, both Deirdre and Nick see Kat and both try to get to her.
+Skyler tries to get together with Nick, but Nick breaks up with her.

 Kat unintentionally knocks out one of the performers in the show, and is forced to be the Snow Queen for the next part.
-Kat is reluctant at first, but Isla convinces her to sing.
-Nick and Kat finally find each other with Nick apologizing for hurting her and Kat for ruining the show.
-Before leaving, Nick advises Kat to follow her dreams for her father.
-Though nervous at first, Kat gives a wonderful performance to the audience with a new song she wrote.
+Kat sings.
+Nick and Kat finally find each other.
+Nick apologizes for hurting her and Kat apologizes for ruining the show.
+Before leaving, Nick advises Kat to follow her dreams for her father's sake.
+Kat then gives a wonderful performance to the audience with a new song she wrote.

 After the show, Nick introduces Kat to Terrence.
-After hearing Kat's problems with her stepfamily and her financial insecurities, Terrence offers to help her with her problems as a last wish to his late friend, then he orders Deirdre, Joy and Grace to leave.
-Nick and Kat finally accept each other and they happily dance together.
+After hearing Kat's problems with her stepfamily and her financial insecurities, Terrence offers to help her as a last wish to his late friend, then he orders Deirdre, Joy and Grace to leave.
+Nick and Kat finally get to happily dance together.